ddewaele/langchain-tutorial/docs/context/README.md

 Some code samples showing you the use of context in LangChainJS

-Consider context as an immutable data structure that you inject in a conversation.
+- Consider context as an immutable data structure that you inject in a conversation.
-It is available throughout the lifespan of the conversation.
+- It is available throughout the lifespan of the conversation.
-It is typically not altered by the user / agent / flow.
+- It is typically not altered by the user / agent / flow.
+- It is passed along as the second argument of the `invoke` function.

 The context is something you pass in when invoking the agent.